-These Rules and Guidelines govern the Civil Engineering Master's degree programme and the Applied Earth Sciences Master's degree programme of Delft University of Technology, referred to below as the 'Programme(s)'.
+These Rules and Guidelines govern the Applied Earth Sciences Bachelor's degree programme of Delft University of Technology, referred to below as the 'Programme'.
+The programme is detailed in the Teaching and Examination Regulations plus the annex of the BSc AES.

-These rules and regulations apply to anyone who is following the aforementioned programme(s) in this academic year, regardless of when the programme was started.
+These Rules and Regulations apply to anyone who is following the aforementioned programme in this academic year, regardless of when the programme was started.